Vampeyer/async-programming-promises/readme.txt

 Good evening everyone.

-hey john ,
+If you are reading this , you have been challenged.

+simple running a promise with
+npm run dev , to host your own server , and display the flag in the console.

 - Capture the flag.

 03/06/2023-3:37pm
-@john1234brown , I have left specific notes for you on creating.mjs     - ( which is just a js file  thats a module by default , ) lines
+, I have left specific notes for you on creating.mjs     - ( which is just a js file  thats a module by default , ) lines
 88 - 114